Sieep-Coding/sieep-coding.github.io/src/pages/posts/why-astro.md

 Unlike traditional frameworks like React or Vue, which often bundle unnecessary JavaScript for static content, Astro ships zero JavaScript to the client unless it’s needed.

 For a portfolio site, where much of the content is static, this approach drastically improves load times and overall user experience.
-According to [Astro’s documentation](https://astro.build/), it’s perfect for building fast, modern websites without sacrificing developer experience.

 # 1. Simplicity in Design
 One of my key goals for the [portfolio](https://nickstambaugh.vercel.app/) was to keep things minimalist.